nounch/skyline/README.md

 current data point is shown.
 The tooltip can be styled using the `tooltip` option.
 User-defined tooltip styles have precedence over built-in ones.

-Do not fiddle with the `visibility` of the tooltip.
-If you do, unimaginable things will happen.
-Also, your tooltip will be broken.

 **Zooming**

 SkyLine comes with built-in zooming/panning support.
 The `zoom` options